RESPOND WISELY TO REBUKE

 The Scripture warns, “It is better to hear the rebuke of the wise than for a man to hear the song of fools.”
 (Eccl.
 7:5 NKJV).

-The people who truly love and care about you are those who promptly and lovingly rebuke and correct you when you sin, for the Scripture reveals that “Open rebuke is better than love carefully concealed.”
+The people who truly love and care about you are those who promptly and lovingly rebuke, correct and restore you when you err from the right path, for the Scripture reveals that “Open rebuke is better than love carefully concealed.”
 (Prov.
 27:5 NKJV).

 Sadly, it is not everybody that celebrates, accepts or heeds rebuke and correction.
 Those who are wise consider and accept rebuke or correction as a kindness shown to them and are grateful to those who love them enough to rebuke, correct or discipline them when they err from the path of righteousness.